Shortages related to the COVID-19 pandemic: Oxygen masks

 Popular snorkelling masks were adapted into oxygen dispensing respiratory masks via the usage of 3D printed adapters.
 According to Italian law usage by a patient requires a signed declaration of acceptance of an uncertified biomedical device.
 The project provided 3D files for free, as well as forms to register hospitals in need and 3D makers willing to produce adapters.
-In France, sportswear and snorkelling mask producer Decathlon redirect its mask output toward the pandemic.
+In France, sportswear and snorkelling mask producer Decathlon redirected its mask output toward the pandemic.
 An international collaboration included Decathlon, BIC, Stanford.

 Maker group Plan B in Romania produced more than 2,000 modified snorkeling masks to combat the pandemic.

 Intensive care beds

 In early March, the UK government supported a strategy to develop herd immunity to COVID-19, drawing criticism from medical personnel and researchers.
 Spooked by wildly exaggerated forecasts by the Imperial College COVID-19 Response Team that the demand for intensive care beds would exceed the inventory by 7.5, around 16 March, the UK government switched to a mitigation/suppression strategy.

 In France, around 15 March, the Grand Est region noted the scarcity of CCB.
-Assistance-publique Hôpitaux de Paris (AP-HP), which manages most hospitals in the Paris area (~10 million inhabitants), reported the need for 3,000–4,000 ICU beds against capacity of between 350 and1500.
+Assistance-publique Hôpitaux de Paris (AP-HP), which manages most hospitals in the Paris area (≈10 million inhabitants), reported the need for 3,000–4,000 ICU beds against a capacity of between 350 and 1500.

 In France, given shortages of ICU hospital beds in Grand Est and Ile-de-France regions, severe but stable patients with ARS and breathing assistance have been moved toward other regional medical centers within France, Germany, Austria, Luxembourg, or Switzerland.